LightSys/xtables-addons/README-TARHASH.md

 # TARHASH
-TARHASH is a fork of TARPIT with a similar, but more specific purpose: *to deterministically respond to a TCP connection for the purpose of identifying the real IP address(es) of an attacker*.
+TARHASH is a matching module with the specific purpose to deterministically respond to a TCP connection for the purpose of identifying the real IP address(es) of an attacker.
+It will filter through incoming packets and send certain packets, determined using entropy, to TARPIT and otherwise pass the packet forward.

 ## Building
 ### Prerequisites